 Study Abroad Student Spotlight

-What were some of the highlights of your program?
+What do you believe were some of the ‘stand out’ aspects of your study abroad program?

 Archived student spotlight interviews